 Try this out: propose a problem or question that lacks a solution or answer.
 Put a timer on and let each employee write down their ideas, then go around the room and hear what each of them came up with.
 The more ideas that come up, the more stimulation is increased and before you know it creative ideas are bouncing off the walls.

 We’re certain you will be surprised at how many employees are holding in ideas or not speaking up.
-When given the opportunity to address a problem with a brainstorm session, their inner creativeness comes out.
+When given the opportunity to address a problem with a brainstorming session, their inner creativeness comes out.

-An effective brainstorming strategy: emphasize to your team that the brainstorm is about quantity, not quality.
+An effective brainstorming strategy: emphasize to your team that brainstorming is about quantity, not quality.
 Don’t evaluate each idea and let them keep flowing.
 Save the evaluation for after the meeting or hold a separate meeting to narrow down the list, but don’t evaluate in the original brainstorm.
 This will prevent employees from holding back any out-of-the-box ideas.

 Psychology studies show how powerful visuals are in learning.
 Studies show that our brain is mainly an image processor, not a word processor.
 This is because much of our sensory cortex is devoted to vision.

 The brain retains visuals much easier than words, and they stick in your brain effortlessly.
 So, providing images and visuals in your meetings can improve comprehension and the ability to accurately retrieve the content.